 A solid wood instrument is exactly what it sounds like: an instrument made from a solid piece of wood.
 Laminated wood instruments are made from thin sheets of wood that are glued and pressed together.
 Solid wood instruments resonate more than their laminate counterparts, which results in a louder and more harmonically rich instrument.
 Solid wood instruments also reflect the properties of the wood used to a greater degree than laminated instruments.

 While laminate instruments may not sound as rich as those made from solid wood, they are more affordable.
+This makes laminate wood a staple across the guitar world.
 Laminate instruments are also more durable, which makes them a good fit for beginning musicians who may not yet know how to properly care for an instrument.

 Type of Pickups